kobayashirgp/kobayashirgp/README.md

-# Mateus Kobayashi
+# Mateus K Scaliante

 ## What's up? 👋

 I'm Mateus,
-I currently work as a Full-Stack Developer, graduated in Systems Analysis and Development with a postgraduate degree in Software Engineering.
+I currently work as a Backend Software Developer, graduated in Systems Analysis and Development with a postgraduate degree in Software Engineering.

 ### Favorite languages, technologies and frameworks :computer: